FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: FAuNO nodes

 \section{FAuNO nodes}

-Each FAuNO node consists of three key components: the orchestration agent or manager, the information exchange module, and the resource provisioning component, as our focus is on developing an algorithm for the decentralized orchestration of clients' computational requirements, we keep the other components generic for adaptability across various scenarios.
-As illustrated in Fig.~\ref{fig:DeploymentDiagram}, one of the participants assumes the role of FAuNO Global manager, managing the global model, this role can be assumed by any node in the network.
+Each FAuNO node consists of three key components: the orchestration agent or manager, the information exchange module, and the resource provisioning component.
+As our focus is on developing an algorithm for the decentralized orchestration of clients' computational requirements, we keep the other components generic for adaptability across various scenarios.
+As illustrated in Fig.~\ref{fig:DeploymentDiagram}, one of the participants assumes the role of FAuNO GM, managing the global model; this role can be assumed by any node in the network.
+In our experiments, the data processing and collection layers are built into the simulation.